wp-plugins/nvd3-visualisations/readme.txt

 2. 4 FAST STEPS of New Chart: 1)CLONE from Gallery, 2)FEED IN Own Data, 3)EDIT Post/Page of WP Normally, and 4)PUBLISH It.

 == Changelog ==

+= 1.6.0 =
+Version 1.6.0 -
+NEW: Uniform interactive comparing of the data set by chart's picker buttons on all popup windows called by new option **chartpicker**.
+This supports CSV/TSV inputs (max 9 chart's types) and direct data (max 6 chart's types).
+Better titles for popup's charts from options.

 = 1.5.12 =
 Version 1.5.12 -